 Bus Snow Service

-Click on the links below (Light, Moderate or Severe) to learn if your bus is operating and how it will detour.
+Click on the links below (Light, Moderate, Severe or Lifeline) to learn if your bus is operating and how it will detour.

 During light snowfall, most Metrobus service will operate normally, but there are a few exceptions.
 Light snow is generally described as accumulations of a dusting up to two inches and can be visually determined when asphalt has been exposed by tire marks.
 Light snowfall may result in some Metrobus routes being detoured due to road conditions.
 Customers should sign up for MetroAlerts to learn when buses are detouring.
 View light snow route details.